Monthly Archives: July 2009

 But the debate is over!

-From Archaeology daily news Carbon dioxide (CO2) gets a bad rep for contributing to global warming, and deservedly so.
-But scientists say they can’t entirely blame the greenhouse gas for a curious spike in Earth’s temperature 55 million years ago. … Continue reading
+Carbon dioxide (CO2) gets a bad rep for contributing to global warming, and deservedly so.
+But scientists say they can’t entirely blame the greenhouse gas for a curious spike in Earth’s temperature 55 million years ago.
+New research reveals that something else also seems to have warmed the planet during that time, though no one’s quite sure what it was.

 4 Comments